 I’m going to share a little history with you.
 Did you know in the mid-1930s, nine out of 10 rural homes didn’t have electricity?
 No lights.
 No refrigeration.
 No air conditioning.
 No words.

-President Theodore Roosevelt took the bull by the horns on May 11, 1935, when he signed an executive order establishing the Rural Electrification Administration (REA).
+President Franklin Roosevelt took the bull by the horns on May 11, 1935, when he signed an executive order establishing the Rural Electrification Administration (REA).
 A year later, the Rural Electrification Act was passed that started a loan program to fund rural power projects.
 There was just one problem: investor-owned utilities had no interest in using federal loans to expand service to sparsely populated rural areas.
 There was no money in it.

 One group was interested in the government loans: farmer-based cooperatives.
 This convinced the REA that locally owned electric cooperatives were the way to bring electricity to rural communities.
 So in 1937, the REA drafted the Electric Cooperative Corporation Act, a model law that states could adopt to enable the formation and operation of not-for-profit, local electric cooperatives.
 It was a brilliant move, power for and by the people.